KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

 ### How to couple a new solver / software-tool?

 The _CoSimulationApplication_ is very modular and designed to be extended to coupling of more solvers / software-tools.
-This requires basically two components:
+This requires basically two components on the Kratos side:

-The interface between the CoSimulation and a solver is done with the [**SolverWrapper**](python_scripts/base_classes/co_simulation_solver_wrapper.py).
+The interface between the _CoSimulationApplication_ and a solver is done with the [**SolverWrapper**](python_scripts/base_classes/co_simulation_solver_wrapper.py).
 This wrapper is specific to every solver and calls the solver-custom methods based on the input of CoSimulation.

 The second component necessary is an [**IO**](python_scripts/base_classes/co_simulation_io.py).
 This component is used by the SolverWrapper and is responsible for the exchange of data (e.g. mesh, field-quantities, geomety etc) between the solver and the _CoSimulationApplication_.